Coevolution of Camouflage: Components of the Simulation

 \subsubsection{Fine-Tuning Predator's Vision}

-During simulations of camouflage evolution, each predator is initialized as a copy of the pre-trained “find conspicuous disk” model to which noise is added.
+During simulations of camouflage evolution, each predator is initialized as a copy of the pre-trained ``find conspicuous disk'' model to which noise is added.
 (Zero mean noise of less than ±0.003 is added to each parameter of the deep neural net.)
 In each simulation step (see Figure \ref{fig:simulation_overview}) the three predators chosen to participate in the tournament predict a prey position.
 Then \textbf{each predator is \jargon{fine-tuned} based on a dataset of labeled images collected during this simulation run}.
 Each predator collects its own dataset consisting of tournament images in which it participated, essentially its memory of prey coloration in this environment.
 The fine-tuning dataset starts empty, then collects each tournament image until the dataset holds 500 images, then replaces one of the 500 chosen at random.
-Labels for a predator's dataset are prediction it made in each tournament.
+Labels for a predator's dataset are the predictions it made in each tournament.
 See Figure \ref{fig:predator_responses}.
+The predator's CNN is fine-tuned (trained) on this set of (up to) 500 images.
+The samples are initially in temporal order, then become randomized as the predator survives more than 500 tournaments.
+This approach is analogous to the use of \jargon{batching} in \jargon{deep Q-learning}.
+See for example Algorithm 5.1 in \citet{casgrain_deep_2022}.